Guide to Santiago de Compostela – Galicia, Basque Country (Pais Vasco), Spain

 Santiago de Compostela is Galicia’s most famous city with a documented history dating back to the ninth century.

-Old and awe inspiring buildings really do abound in Santiago, but the cathedral takes centre stage and can be seen from any point in the town.
-Situated on the large Obradoiro square, the cathedral has two slender and highly ornate towers pointing skyward above a large elevated portico which you can reach by climbing one of two flights of granite stairs.
-Either side of its impressive entrance are the cathedral’s large four storey wings which extend outwards and demand attention through their size alone.
+Old and awe-inspiring buildings really do abound in Santiago, but the cathedral takes centre stage and can be seen from any point in the town.
+Situated on the large Obradoiro square, the cathedral has two slender and highly ornate towers pointing skyward above a largely elevated portico which you can reach by climbing one of two flights of granite stairs.
+Either side of its impressive entrance are the cathedral’s large four-storey wings which extend outwards and demand attention through their size alone.

 Impressive though the cathedral is, it has its rivals, both in scale and architectural detailing and three of those rivals are also situated on the Obradoiro square.

 Hostal dos Reis Catolicos

 Claims to be the oldest hotel in the world.
 Today it is a luxury state-run Parador and sits on the square to the right of the cathedral.
 Guided tours of this building are available.

 Directly facing the cathedral is the Rajoy palace.
 This building equals the span of Santiago’s cathedral and has a multi-arched colonnade that runs the length of the palace’s frontal facade.
 In the past, this building acted as a home to the cathedral employees and priests as well as being the town hall and even the local prison.
 Today it is the centre of the Galician parliament but still retains its town hall status.